dasaria/CSx278-2018-Asgn-5-Dasari/README.md

 ## Overview
 **Admin**
-  * Requests
+  * getrequests
-    - Possible call: “requests”
+    - Possible call: “getrequests highland”
     - Gets all item requests sent to all Munchie Marts, sends this information to administrator, and clears it from system storage

+  * workers
+    - Possible call: "workers rand"
+    - Shows who is checked in at a given location

 **Employee**
   * Checkin
-    - Possible call: “checkin Branscomb”
+    - Possible call: “checkin branscomb”
     - Registers employee’s phone number as employee currently working at specific Munchie Mart
   * Checkout
     - Possible call: “checkout Highland”